Clip Money Accelerates Network Growth in 2023 Following Successful 2022 U.S. Launch

 About Clip

-Clip Money, Inc. CLIP CLPMF is an infrastructure enabled Fintech that provides the fastest and easiest way for businesses to make deposits securely to their current business bank account through a national network of smart drop box locations in malls, big box stores, and grocery chains.
+Clip Money, Inc. (TSXV:CLIP) (OTCQB:CLPMF) is an infrastructure enabled Fintech that provides the fastest and easiest way for businesses to make deposits securely to their current business bank account through a national network of smart drop box locations in malls, big box stores, and grocery chains.
 Clip Money, Inc. improves the business deposit experience through transformational digital and mobile enabled platform services.
-In 2022, Clip announced strategic collaborations with Staples, Brookfield Properties, BentallGreenOak (BGO), Simon® SPG with additional announcements pending.
+In 2022, Clip announced strategic collaborations with Staples, Brookfield Properties, BentallGreenOak (BGO), Simon® (NYSE:SPG) with additional announcements pending.

 For further information, please contact: